zamanapp/prayers-call/docs/guide/reactive-calculator.md

 ```

 ::: tip
-You can adjust how much time is given before each iqama in the `UseReactiveCalculator` config object. refer to the [Config](../config.md) section to know more.
+You can adjust how much time is given before each iqama in the `ReactiveCalculator` config object. refer to the [Config](../config.md) section to know more.
 :::

 ### qiyamTimesObserver